Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Make no mistake; Gone Home is a walking simulator.
 There isn’t much to do here, except for walking around and gathering clues.
 If you don’t like the first 10 minutes of this game, you won’t like the rest.

 While I loved the background music and somber ambiance, the narrative could have been a little longer.
-Gone Home is only 3 hours long if you’re taking time to explore everything.
+Gone Home is only three hours long if you’re taking time to explore everything.
 However, if you’re burning through, Gone Home can be finished in lesser time.
 Think of it as an interactive movie.

 Developed by Naughty Dog and published by Sony Interactive Entertainment, The Last of Us: Remastered is arguably the best game on PS4.
 Naughty Dog has successfully brought an old gem to life with this port.
 It was easily the best looking game on PS3.
 The remastered version augments to its beauty with a couple of graphical and gameplay tweaks, resulting in a sharper looking game with tighter gameplay.

 It’s a post-apocalyptic action-adventure game with an admixture of horror.
 The masterfully crafted story will suck you in right from the first moment.
 There are moments when you will use firearms to defend yourself from the humans, cannibals, and mutants, but its main draw is a spellbinding storyline.

 With all the due credit to the writers, part of the reason for the poignancy of this story is how believable everything is.
 The whole thing is perched right on the edge of mayhem, providing a canvas for some emotional storytelling, punctuated with adrenaline-fueled gunplay.
 The developers have done a fantastic job of squeezing every last ounce of juice from PS4 and putting it to good use.
 The 20 hours I spent in this was some of the best moments I have ever experienced in a game.

 With so many action-adventure games popping up these days, it's possible that I might have missed out on a few good games like Life is Strange.
 Let me know in the comments section.